 1. Bose QuietComfort 20

 Bose has been the standard in active noise cancelling earbuds for years, and while Sony has its number in the over-ear department, the QC20s are still one of the best options around if you’re looking to block outside noise.
-The wingtips do a great job at keeping the ‘buds in your ears and while the sound quality isn’t amazing, it’s more than good enough assuming you don’t plan to mix and master your next single with them.
+The wingtips do a great job at keeping the buds in your ears and while the sound quality isn’t amazing, it’s more than good enough assuming you don’t plan to mix and master your next single with them.
 Battery life isn’t too bad either with roughly 16 hours of constant playback before needing to be charged up again.
 That’s enough for most flights and (hopefully) your commutes as well.
+If you want a wire-free variant, look into the Bose QuietComfort Earbuds, the company’s debut ANC true wireless earphones.

-Sony’s neckband noise-cancelling ‘buds are unique and allow users to listen wirelessly or by wire, thanks to the convertible 3.5mm to microUSB cable.
+Sony’s neckband noise-cancelling buds are unique and allow users to listen wirelessly or by wire, thanks to the 3.5mm cable.
 Although it’s not the most ergonomic design, it’s great when you’re in a pinch and can’t charge the headset.
 It also means you can soak up all the high-resolution quality of your favorite FLAC files from sources like Amazon Music HD and Tidal.
 When you do use the Bluetooth functionality, you’re afforded aptX HD and LDAC codec support, for high-quality audio.

-Sony also includes integrated Amazon Alexa and Google Assistant support, so you can have your notifications read aloud to you, set alarms and reminders, and get a glimpse of the day’s weather.
+Sony features its QN1 noise-cancelling processor to power the ANC technology.
+The headset also supports Amazon Alexa and Google Assistant, so you can have your notifications read aloud to you, set alarms and reminders, and get a glimpse of the day’s weather.
 For around $200, these are a great value and last up to 10 hours on a single charge.

 3. Apple AirPods Pro